+Туре Statement of financial position Income Statement IFRS 16 - lessor accounting p olicies Finance leases Leases, where the Group transfers substantially all the risk and rewards incidental to ownership, are classified as finance leases. direct costs and fees, are primarily accounted for as financing transaction in backing Finance charges earned within interest income are computed using the effective interest method, which reflects a constant periodic rate of return on the investment in the finance lease.
+The tax benefits arising from investment allowances on assets leased to clients are accounted for within direct taxation line.
+Operating leases All leases that do not meet the criteria of a financial lease are classified as operating leases. recognised and accounted for in terms of the relevant Group accounting policies.
+Accruals 1 0

+Lessor lease modifications

-Туре Statement of financial position Income Statement IFRS 16 - lessor accounting policies Finance leases Leases, where the Group transfers substantially all the risk and rewards incidental to ownership, are classified as finance leases.
-Finance lease receivable, including initial direct costs and fees, are primarily accounted for as financing transaction in backing activities, with rentals and instalments receivable, less unearned finance charges.
-Finance charges earned within interest income are computed using the effective interest method, which reflects a constant periodic rate of return on the investment in the finance lease.
-The tax benefits arising from investment allowances on assets leased to clients are accounted for within direct taxation.
-Operating leases All leases that do not meet the criteria of a financial lease are classified as operating leases.
-The asset underlying the lease continues to be recognised and accounted for in terms of the relevant Group accounting policies.
-Accruals for outstanding lease charges, together with a straight-line lease asset or liability, being the difference between actual payments and the straight-line lease income are recognised.
-Operating lease income net of any incentives given to lessees, is recognised on the straight-line basis, or a more representative basis where applicable, over the lease term and is recognised in operating income.
-When an operating lease is terminated before the lease period has expired, any payment received/(paid) by the Group by way of a penalty is recognised as income/(expense) in the period in which termination takes place.
-Finance leases ance leases When the Group modifies the terms of a lease resulting in an increase in scope and the consideration for the lease increases by an amount commensurate with a stand-alone price for the increase in scope, the Group accounts these modifications as a separate new lease.
-All other lease modifications that are not accounted for as a separate lease are accounted for in terms of IFRS unless the classification of the lease would have been accounted for as an operating lease had the modifications are accounted for as a separate new lease for the effective date of the modification and the net investment in the lease becomes the carrying amount of Operating leases underlying asset.
-Modifications are accounted for as a new lease from the effe ctive date of the modification.
+Finance leases When the Group modifies the terms of a lease resulting in an increase in scope and the consideration for the lease increases by an amount commensurate with a stand-alone price for the increase in scope the Group accounts for these modifications as a separate new lease.
+All other lease modifications that are not accounted for as a separate lease are accounted for in terms of IFRS 9, unless the classification of the lease would have been accounted for as an operating lease had the modification been in effect at inception of the lease.
+These lease modifications are accounted for as a separate new lease from the effective date of the modification and the net investment in the lease becomes the carrying amount of the underlying asset.
+Operating leases Modifications are accounted for as a new lease from the effective date of the modification.

+Finance leases - lessor

+Leases, where the Group transfers substantially all the risks and rewards incidental to ownership, are classified as finance leases.